Zhuravell/WordWise/README.md

 Usage:
 - Do not run files directly, except `db_setup.py` if initializing the database.
 - Other modules should import `Session` and models from `models` to interact with the database.

+## Purpose
+This bot assists with vocabulary retention and active recall as part of my self-study for the Dutch B1 Staatsexamen(Programma I).